detiam/Linux-TTY-UTF-8-Patch/README.md

 # Linux-TTY-Patch
-Let `/dev/concole` and `/dev/tty*` support ALL UTF-8 charset.
+Let `/dev/concole` or `/dev/tty*` support ALL UTF-8 charset.
 4.20 has change, some languages have some problems, And it also appeared in previous versions. now it only work to display CJK charset.
  ## How To Use
  Change to you kernel source directory, and patch this like ohtar patch.
 ```